isaacabraham/vsts-fsharp/README.md

 ### Setup Paket Credential Provider
 Use the **Setup Paket Credential Provider** task to setup the required credential manager to access your internal VSTS/TFS NuGet feeds within your own build script running paket.

+> Note: For this task to work correctly you need to have the dotnet SDK installed on your agent (or installed via "DotNet Install" task).

 ### Paket Credential Provider Cleanup
 Cleanup the credential manager to prevent follow-up-tasks to access the internal NuGet feed.